-What is Product differentiation?
-Importance, Types, Strategy, PDF
+What is Tariff?
+Types, Example, Importance, PDF

 Product differentiation is a process businesses use to distinguish a product or service from other similar ones available in the market.